Coronary Artery Surgery

 The cardiac surgery service has successfully treated numerous patients who are Jehovah’s Witnesses and cannot receive blood products.

 Valve Repair or Replacement

-Deborah has used cardiac valve substitutes since 1963, and utilizes various state-of-the-art cardiac valve prostheses, designed to suit every individual’s need, disease process or patient’s age.
-These cardiac valve substitutes come singly, for isolated valve replacement, or attached to a graft conduit for treatment of aortic disease associated with ascending aortic aneurysm.
+Deborah has used cardiac valve substitutes since 1963, and utilizes various state-of-the-art cardiac valve prostheses, designed to suit every individual’s need, disease process, or age.
+These cardiac valve substitutes come singly for isolated valve replacement or attached to a graft conduit for treatment of aortic disease associated with ascending aortic aneurysm.

 Minimally Invasive Procedures

 Direct Coronary Artery Bypass (MIDCAB)

 Cardiac surgeons perform Minimally Invasive Direct Coronary Artery Bypass (MIDCAB) surgery.
 This exciting new procedure allows coronary revascularization to be performed in select cases with a limited sternotomy incision and without the use of the heart-lung machine.
 This eliminates most morbidity associated with traditional coronary artery surgery, while maintaining the impressive durability seen when the internal mammary artery is used as a bypass conduit.

 Surgeons at Deborah can repair or replace both the mitral and aortic valves by applying a minimally invasive technique.
 Instead of a sternotomy, a smaller incision is used to expose and access the heart.
 Once the heart is exposed, the surgeon performs a valve replacement or repair, using the standard method for repairing or replacing a dysfunctional valve.

 Deborah surgeons offer endoscopic radial artery and saphenous vein harvesting, a minimally invasive technique for removal to be used as a conduit in coronary artery bypass surgery.